8 Extending the Linear Model

 )

 At this point, you might be asking yourself, “Why couldn’t I just use some type of polynomial regression or even a nonlinear regression?”.
 Of course you could, but both have limitations relative to a GAM.
 If you are familiar with polynomial regression, where we add columns that are squares, cubes, etc. of the original feature, you can think of GAMs as a more general approach, and very similar in spirit.
 But that polynomial approach assumes a specific form of nonlinearity, and has no regularization.
-This means that it tends to overfit the data you currently have, and you are forcing curves to fit through the data.
+This means that it tends to overfit the data you currently have, and you are forcing curves to fit through the data, rather than exploring what naturally may arise.

-To use a nonlinear regression model, you need to know what the underlying nonlinear form is.
+Another approach besides polynomials is to use a nonlinear regression model.
+In this setting, you need to know what the underlying functional form is.
+An example is a logistic growth curve model for population growth.
 Without taking extra steps, such models can also overfit.
 Furthermore, outside of well-known physical, chemical, or biological processes, it’s rarely clear what the underlying functional form should be.
 At the very least, we wouldn’t know a formula for life expectancy and happiness!

-GAMs are better because they fit the data well without needing to know the underlying form.
-They also prevent overfitting in smaller data and/or more complex settings.
+GAMs are better in such settings because they fit the data well without needing to know the underlying form.
+They also prevent overfitting in smaller data and/or more complex settings by using a penalized estimation approach.
 We can use them for multiple features at once, and even include interactions between features.
-We also can use different types of splines to capture different types of nonlinearities.
-Here is another formal definition of a GAM that makes more clear we can deal with multiple features.
+We also can use different types of splines, which you can think of as different functions to apply to features, to capture different types of nonlinearities.
+Here is another formal definition of a GAM that makes it more clear we can deal with multiple features.

-In this case, each \(X_j\) is a matrix of the feature and its basis expansion, and the \(\beta_j\) are the coefficients for each of those basis expansion columns.
-But a specific X could also just be a single feature and it’s coefficient to model a linear relationship.
+In this case, each \(X_j\) is a matrix of the feature and its basis expansion, which is created by the spline function.
+The \(\beta_j\) are the coefficients for each of those basis expansion columns.
+But a specific \(X_j\) could also just be a single feature and it’s coefficient to model a linear relationship.
+You can pick and choose, which features to use it on, and how to use it.

 The nice thing is that you don’t have to worry about the details of the basis expansion - the package you choose will take care of that for you.
 You’ll have different options, and often the default is fine, but sometimes you’ll want to adjust the technique and how ‘wiggly’ you want the curve to be.

 Now that you have some background, let’s give this a shot!
 In most respects, we can use the same sort of approach as we did with our other linear model examples.
-For our example here, we’ll use the model what was depicted in figure Figure 5.8, which looks at the relationship between the life expectancy and happiness score from the world happiness data (2018).
+For our example here, we’ll use the model that was depicted in Figure 8.8, which looks at the relationship between life expectancy and happiness score from the world happiness data (2018).
+Results are simplified in the subsequent table.

 library(mgcv)